- 1 comment

 Undoubtedly the most iconic feature of Argentina’s portion of Patagonia, the Perito Moreno Glacier is a sight that defies belief.
 It is widely considered the most impressive of Patagonia’s glaciers.
-Located in Los Glaciares National Park, which stretches over 7,000 square kilometers, a Perito Moreno Glacier tour should be on your bucket list, if it wasn’t already.
+Located in Los Glaciares National Park, which stretches over 7,000 square kilometers, after narrowing down the list of things to do in Argentina, a Perito Moreno Glacier tour should be on your bucket list if it wasn’t already.

-When you visit the Perito Moreno Glacier you don’t just see it, you experience it.
-You fill your lungs with ice cold, glacial air and you immerse yourself in the sheer power of Mother Nature.
+When you visit Perito Moreno Glacier you don’t just see it, you experience it.
+You fill your lungs with ice-cold, glacial air and you immerse yourself in the sheer power of Mother Nature.
 Here are some of the best ways to make the most of your trip.